top of page

 • Follow our Inclusion & SEND Policy in all settings

-We regularly deliver sessions in both mainstream and specialist environments, adapting our approach to suit each context.
+We regularly deliver sessions in both mainstream and specialist environments, adapting our approach to best suit each context.

 Our Inclusion & SEND Policy